Epigene/codingame_2024_fall/STATEMENT.md

 It is guaranteed that no building will be constructed on the path of an existing tube.
 Your program has to return its list of actions within 500 milliseconds each turn (1000 milliseconds for the first turn).
 It is guaranteed that each astronaut arriving on a landing pad will have at least 1 module of the same type already built.
-Note: hidden validators, on which the score of your solution is evaluated on the leaderboard, will be changed between the challenge's end and the final score calculation in order to avoid hardcoded solutions.
-It is however guaranteed that hidden validators will be similar to the visible testcases.